-Chalal can only be approached by foot from the town of Kasol by crossing a cable suspended bridge that has been built over the free flowing Parvati river.
+Chalal can only be approached by foot from the town of Kasol by crossing a cable suspended bridge that has been built over the free-flowing Parvati river.
 After crossing the bridge take the trail leading to the left and follow the narrow path that takes hikers through the forest of tall pine trees.

 The trail is very scenic and not at all difficult to do.
-Five minutes into the hike travelers will see a few houses which are generally mistaken as the village of Chalal, but those are not a part of the village but guest houses for backpackers.
+Five minutes into the hike travellers will see a few houses which are generally mistaken as the village of Chalal, but those are not a part of the village but guest houses for backpackers.
 The trail leading to the village of Chalal is very well marked and easy to find.

-Just before the entrance to the village the trail takes backpacker to the banks of the River Parvati.
+Just before the entrance to the village, the trail takes backpacker to the banks of the River Parvati.
 It is highly recommended that one stops there and spends some time just listening to the gushing sound of the river.
-The banks of the river has plenty of medium and huge rocks where travelers can sit and chill by the river and smoke some pot, if they like.
+The banks of the river has plenty of medium and huge rocks where travellers can sit and chill by the river and smoke some pot, if they like.

-The village of Chalal is very not too big and is also a base village for the hike to magic Rasol.
-Nearly all the houses in Chalal are old, traditional wooden houses which are made by keeping in mind the severe winter and heavy monsoon.
+The village of Chalal is not too big and is also a base village for the hike to magic Rasol.
+Nearly all the houses in Chalal are old, traditional wooden ones which are made keeping in mind the severe winter and heavy monsoon.
 That’s why all the houses have their ground floor only for storage and to keep their animals.
 The families live in the upper section.

 Over the last few years, Chalal has become the hub for trance and psychedelic parties that happen deep in the forest near the village.
 These parties go on for days if not a week.
 The major crowd puller for these parties are world class DJ’s who come all the way to this beautiful valley just to perform for the music festival.
 There is an entry fee for these parties which is not too affordable any more.